-Taking on a collection agency like Sunrise Credit Services can be an overwhelming process for anyone who’s never done it before.
+Taking on a collection agency can be an overwhelming process for anyone who’s never done it before.

-If you don’t feel you can work out any of the strategies listed above, you may want to consider using professional help to get the job done for you.
+If you don’t feel up to the task, consider using professional help to get the job done for you.

 You can hire a good credit repair company to deal with Sunrise Credit Services.

 Dealing with collection agencies is what credit repair companies do.